bdura/bdura.github.io/_i18n/en/_posts/2020-02-29-meta-learning-for-drug-discovery.md

   reference:
 ---

-This post presents the report I wrote to finalise an internship at [InVivo AI](https://invivoai.com/), a Montréal-based startup aiming to bring few-shot learning to drug discovery.
+This post presents the report I wrote to finalise an internship at [InVivo AI](https://invivoai.com/), a Montréal-based and Mila-affiliated startup aiming to bring few-shot learning to drug discovery.

 You can find the full report [here](/assets/files/Meta-learning for drug discovery.pdf).
 It is divided into four parts: